 2. Assign a Designated Driver

-Another critical component of safe winter driving is to test your breaks while driving slowly on wet, icy, or snowy roads.
-This will give you a good indication of how your breaks handle the winter weather road conditions.
+Another critical component of safe winter driving is to test your brakes while driving slowly on wet, icy, or snowy roads.
+Doing this test will give you a good indication of how your breaks handle the winter weather road conditions.
+Read more on how to check your breaks.

-Remember that it is better to break earlier and lighter than later and harder.
+Remember that it is better to brake earlier and lighter than later and harder.
 It reduces the chances of your car skidding or you losing control of your vehicle.

 5. Be Cautious

 Whenever changing lanes or making turns, help guide others to your intentions by giving them more than enough warning using your indicators.
-By doing this, you’re also helping them reduce the likelihood of crashing into you.
+This often underutilized defensive driving technique is simple and life-saving.
+By doing this, you’re also helping other drivers reduce the likelihood of crashing into you.

 6. Carry Supplies